Generative Bid Shading in Real-Time Bidding Advertising: Preliminaries

 \subsection{Generative Model Preprocessing}

-Many methods that output a scalar by employing discretization of continuous results and convert them into classification tasks to simplify the learning process \cite{sun2024cread, lin2023tree}.
+Many methods output a scalar by discretizing continuous values and converting the prediction problem into a classification task to simplify learning. \cite{sun2024cread, lin2023tree}.
 However, predictions for the discretized buckets are typically generated independently, limiting opportunities for effective error correction.
-Current generative recommendation methods frequently utilize residual quantization (RQ-VAE) and hierarchical k-means clustering to obtain index IDs, and generate ID sequences through an autoregressive model \cite{rajput2023recommender}.
+Current generative recommendation methods frequently utilize residual quantization (RQ-VAE) and hierarchical K-means clustering to obtain index IDs, and generate ID sequences through an autoregressive model \cite{rajput2023recommender}.
 In addition, generative regression \cite{ma2024generative} also uses this way to model scalar generation, achieving excellent performance.
 Inspired by these methods, we propose generating the shading ratio using an autoregressive encoder-decoder architecture.